Before going over our updated list of recommended best forex brokers for 2023, here are a few steps to help you choose the right broker for you.

 However, with hundreds of forex brokers now active in the UK market, how do you know which platform to go with?
-That’s where we come in.
+That is where we come in.

-In our guide on the Best UK Forex Brokers – How to Find a Forex Broker in 2020, we’re going to explain the ins and outs of what you need to look out for when choosing a platform.
+In our guide on the Best UK Forex Brokers – How to Find a Forex Broker in 2023, we are going to explain the ins and outs of what you need to look out for when choosing a platform.
 This includes regulation, fees, spreads, payments, and more.

 What Factors to Consider When Choosing a Forex Broker?

 The forex broker space has become super-competitive in recent years, with hundreds of platforms now offering their services to UK traders.
 On the one hand, this is great for you as a trader as it gives you the opportunity to choose a broker that meets your individual trading needs.
 However, knowing which platform to sign up with is not only challenging but time-consuming.